 Your website is never complete.
-Then why do most of you build a website and never touch it for months and even years?
+Then why do most of us design and build a website and never touch it for months and even years?

 In a word.
 Action.